sourcegraph/about/blogposts/encrypting-the-internet-with-go-tutorial.md

 - He talks about the `GetConfigForClient` callback, and the proposal to add fields to ClientHelloInfo - [https://github.com/golang/go/issues/17430](https://github.com/golang/go/issues/17430).

-- Passing TLS connections to nginx: if there's a file descriptor, pass the connection directly to Go.
+- Passing TLS connections to NGINX: if there's a file descriptor, pass the connection directly to Go.
 No OpenSSL is involved in the processing of the data:

 ![ssl](//images.contentful.com/le3mxztn6yoo/2kAXGVe5G46ioe06K46cWW/34a9e9a11d22fc1c36c66ce3731cbaa3/ssl.png)
 ![ssl2](//images.contentful.com/le3mxztn6yoo/42NTjE8NDqC2g2yEU64Mce/737bbc2e05d3780a42e515fa65538f56/ssl2.png)